jarwari/550-final-project/README.md

 `Makefile`
 - contains rules and dependencies for building the report
 - includes an `install` rule for restoring the project’s package environment

+`Dockerfile`
+- defines the containerized environment used to build the report.